One of the most common questions asked by pet owners is: “What is the best way to wash a dog?”

-Is it the Booster Bath or the Flying Pig portable bath or the Scrub a Dub Dog Tub or a Pet Gear’s Tub or one of the many dog bathing tubs found here on Amazon (affiliate link)> Let’s find out what suits your needs best.
+Is it the Booster Bath or the Flying Pig portable bath or the Scrub a Dub Dog Tub or a Pet Gear’s Tub or one of the many dog bathing tubs found here (affiliate link).
+Let’s find out what suits your particular needs.

 Bathing a puppy is going to be a whole different experience from scrubbing an older dog.
 A lot of the ease or difficulty of bathing a pooch has to do with the size, age, breed, weight, and general temperament of the animal.